Pythonaire/HAP-Python-Packet-Bridge/README.md

 The Transceiver.py detect incoming data, decode/convert and store them into nested dictionary (client id and values).In parallel, the data are send with http to a second device (here a OLED display).

 The HAP-Python code (Sensor.py) continuously check the dictionary and push the data to the Apple Homekit along the HAP API definition "BatteryService", "HumiditySensor" and "TemperatureSensor".

+## HttP notification

+If Homekit devices are able to be switched manually, we need the state too. "http_notification example" contain a http-brigde to foreward a notification, send by the switch.
+In this example, a radio can be switched on/off by the homekit app ( see Actor.py -> SwitchRadio).
+If the radio is switched on/off manually, it send the state update to the bridge (HttpAccessory.py)
+        notification example form:  {"aid":2,"services":
+                                    {"Switch":
+                                    {"On": true}}} (or "On": false)